ianrios/pythonETL-reactCRUD/docs/Assignment4.md

 - [x] The user can set "number of rows to display" to 25, 50, or 100
   - this may have been easier to achieve if the split was done purely on the backend, idk, i kinda like it now, but it could be improved
   - [ ] actually ^ do that
+  - [ ] handle safe division of number of rows per page, keeping first row at the top of the list

 ## Tasks